gertingold/tools4scicomp/manuscript/git.rst

 .. attention::

    Never delete the directory ``.git`` unless you really want to.
-You will loose the complete history of your project if you did not backup the project directory or synchronized your work with a GitLab server or GitHub.
+You will lose the complete history of your project if you did not backup the project directory or synchronized your work with a GitLab server or GitHub.
 Removing the project directory will remove the subdirectory ``.git`` as well.